-Are you looking a free Prague walking tour?
+Are you looking for a free Prague walking tour?
 What about a walking guide that explores the quieter areas of the city?
 You are in luck!

 Phyllis Rose, who previously took us on a delightful 24-hour Budapest adventure, shares her tips for a Prague self-guided walking tour.
 History and music fans will be especially pleased with these touring ideas.